-Blocking of the timetable in the Senior School enables students to undertake VCE Units, VETiS certificates and School Based Apprenticeships or traineeships (SBAT) from the beginning of Year 10, opening up a wide range of subject choices for students as well as allowing the boys to study additional units as well as VCAL at Years 11 and 12.
+Blocking of the timetable in the Senior School enables students to undertake VCE Units, VETiS certificates and School Based Apprenticeships or traineeships (SBAT) from the beginning of Year 10, opening up a wide range of subject choices for students.

 The Year 10 program consists of core subjects (compulsory for all), and elective subjects.

 Religious Education – Six periods per fortnight for the whole year.
 Two alternatives offered.

 English – Ten periods per fortnight for the whole year.
 Three alternatives offered

 Mathematics – Ten periods per fortnight for the whole year.
 Three alternatives offered

 Science – Ten periods per fortnight for one semester.
 Five alternatives offered.

 Humanities – Ten periods per fortnight for one semester.
 Four alternatives offered.

 Sport – Four periods per fortnight for the whole year